harmonoid/harmonoid/README.md

 ## Features

 - Music library management based on metadata tags.
-- Capable of indexing 30+ files/second & saves cache for future app start-ups.
+- Capable of indexing 30+ files/second & saves library cache for future app start-ups.
+- Hyperlinks.
+Albums & artists are properly hyperlinked together, so that everything is one click away.
 - Very strictly follows Material Design guidelines for UI & animations.
 - mpv based music playback for strong format support (on Linux & Windows) using `dart:ffi`.
 - Taskbar & System Media Transport Controls for Windows.
 - D-Bus MPRIS controls for Linux.
 - Small installer (≈ 35 MB) & low RAM usage (≈ 150 MB).
+- Excellent backward compatibility.
+Supports as far as Windows 7 & Android 5.0.
 - Time synced lyrics for all your music.
 - Ability to create persistent or "Now playing" playlists.
 - Context menu integrations & file associations (exclusive to setup version).